AmingAndrei/violence-wiki/content/バイオレンス/Balaur.md

 aliases:
   - Balauri
 ---
 The Balaur (pl.
-Balauri) are hexapodal, multi-headed, lizard-like organisms classified under the [[Paramythi]] class.
+Balauri) are quadrupedal, multi-headed, lizard-like organisms classified under the [[Paramythi]] class.

 Adult Balauri can reach a total length of 25 meters.
 Balauri exhibit a combination of tough, blue scales on their bodies and faces, with fur covering their necks, wings, and ears.
 The underlying skin beneath the fur is thick and leathery, comparable to the durability of their scales.
 Each Balaur has three distinct heads: one dominant central head and two lateral heads, each connected to the body by its own neck.